-That statement is advocating redistribution of wealth, social justice and even aspects of psychological manipulation, also called social engineering.
-That, then, is what nearly every planning group in nearly every community advocate in their planning programs.
+That statement of principles is advocating redistribution of wealth, social justice and even aspects of psychological manipulation, also called social engineering.
+And what does "feminist liberation" have to do with how to plan your city?
+Is there a mention in their plans for the protection of private property and the freedom it brings?
+No. These principles, as they have stated, is what planning groups in nearly every community advocate in their planning programs.
 It is clearly the official policy of the American Planning Association.
-Still the APA insists that its planning has nothing to do with Agenda 21, even though APA's planning goals are the exact goals of Agenda 21, and its undated version called the 2030Agenda.
+Still the APA insists that its planning has nothing to do with Agenda 21 and its WOKE agenda, even though APA's stated planning goals are the identical to Agenda 21, and its updated version called the 2030 Agenda.